WW 300 (Lithium 300 mg)

 Pill imprint WW 300 has been identified as Lithium carbonate 300 mg.

-Lithium is used in the treatment of bipolar disorder; borderline personality disorder; depression; mania; intermittent explosive disorder (and more), and belongs to the drug class miscellaneous antipsychotic agents.
+Lithium is used in the treatment of bipolar disorder; depression; borderline personality disorder; schizoaffective disorder; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 There is positive evidence of human fetal risk during pregnancy.
 Lithium 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - WW 300